sollygit/TaskManager/README.md

-# TaskManager - MVC Style App with Authentication and SQL DB
+# MVC Task Manager App with AspNetCore.Identity

 How to build/run this data sample: